The structure of polynomial growth for tree automata/transducers and MSO set queries: Conclusion

 The boundedness problem for $\bbN$-weighted automata --- equivalently, the finite ambiguity problem for nondeterministic automata --- admits two natural generalizations to rational weights.
 Namely, for a map $\Sigma^{*}\to\bbQ$ computed by a $\bbQ$-weighted automaton: \begin{itemize} \item Does it take bounded values?
 This is undecidable even for nonnegative weights, but some special cases are decidable, see~\cite{CzerwinskiLMPW22}. \item Does it take finitely many distinct values?
 A decision procedure was given by Mandel and Simon~\cite[Corollary~5.4]{MandelS77}, extending their work for weights in $\bbN$ (cf.~\S\ref{sec:related-work-intro}). \end{itemize} The latter problem is essentially equivalent (modulo minimization of weighted automata, as discussed in~\cite[\S4.1]{BumpusHKST20}) to the following: \emph{does a given finite set of matrices in $\bbQ^{d\times d}$ generate a finite multiplicative monoid?} In fact, Jacob has shown its decidability over an arbitrary field, not just $\bbQ$~\cite[Théorème~2.9]{Jacob1977}.
 That said, the problem was not known to be elementary recursive over $\bbQ$ before Bumpus, Haase, Kiefer and Stoienescu put it in~$\mathsf{coNEXP^{NP}}$ four decades later~\cite[Theorem~13]{BumpusHKST20}.
 Speaking of computational complexity, in the case of \emph{groups} generated by a finite set of invertible matrices: \begin{itemize} \item there is a polynomial-time algorithm by Babai, Beals and Rockmore~\cite[Theorem~1.4]{BabaiBR93} to decide finiteness when the coefficients are in a finite extension of $\bbQ$; \item see also Detinko and Flannery~\cite[\S3]{DetinkoF2019} for a practical algorithm that works in positive characteristic, and for a discussion of implementations in computer algebra systems. \end{itemize}

 \subparagraph{Min/max-automata \& regular cost functions.}

 In our discussion of weighted automata throughout this paper, the semiring structure was implicitly taken to be the usual addition and multiplication of numbers.
 One can also study the growth rate of weighted automata over semirings that do not embed into fields, e.g.\ tropical semirings (for which the notion of joint spectral radius from \S\ref{sec:open-problems} can be adapted, cf.\ e.g.~\cite{JSRmaxplus}).
+The equivalence between weighted automata and linear/affine cost register automata~\cite{AlurDDRY13,Benalioua2024}, mentioned earlier over $\bbN$ in the context of streaming string transducers, extends to arbitrary semirings.

 For instance, Simon showed~\cite[Theorem~13]{Melanges} that when $\Sigma$ has at least two letters, these classes form a strict hierarchy for $k\in\bbN\setminus\{0\}$ covering all unbounded \((\bbN,\min,+)\)-automata: